 Remember this, you can’t stop problems from cropping up in a relationship no matter how perfect the relationship is.
 What you can do instead, is eliminate the frustration as soon as you notice them.
 [Read: How to fix a relationship that’s falling apart and rebuild it again]

 At the start of the relationship, conversations are exciting and fun.
 Both of you spend a lot of time getting to know each other.
 But as time goes by, lovers forget to ask the same questions again.

-#2 Trust.
 Do you really trust your partner?
 There are two kinds of trust in a relationship.
 Firstly, do you trust your partner enough to feel comfortable with them going out for dinner with someone else?
 If you don’t, perhaps, you’re insecure or your relationship is still too fragile.